GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - 3DM exports are powered by [rhino3dm](https://github.com/mcneel/rhino3dm)
 - PRWM exports are powered by [PRWM](https://github.com/kchapelier/PRWM)
   - as per the author: OBJ -> PRWM conversion is limited to OBJ containing a single model made of triangles
-- GIF export is actually Animated GIF based on mrdoob's [example](https://github.com/mrdoob/omggif-example) and is using [omggif](https://github.com/deanm/omggif) library:
+- Animated GIF export is based on mrdoob's [example](https://github.com/mrdoob/omggif-example) and is using [omggif](https://github.com/deanm/omggif) library:
   - currently set to 500 x 500 size in the centre of the window
   - the approximate GIF area rectangle will be shown during the GIF generation
   - if the model leaves this area during the GIF generation, due to its motion, the process might error out